Dakota Marker

-The Dakota Marker is the trophy awarded to the winner of the annual football game played between the rival Division I Championship Subdivision North Dakota State University Bison and the South Dakota State University Jackrabbits.
-Both schools are members of the Missouri Valley Football Conference.
+The Dakota Marker is the trophy awarded to the winner of the annual football game played between the rival North Dakota State University Bison and the South Dakota State University Jackrabbits.
+With North Dakota State's move to the Football Bowl Subdivision (FBS) and the Mountain West Conference, the rivalry's future is uncertain.

 The Marker

 The trophy is a model replica of the quartzite monuments that marked the border between North and South Dakota when Dakota Territory split into two states along the Seventh Standard Parallel (45°56'07" N).
 The monuments were seven feet tall and ten inches square at the top, and were mined and inscribed near Sioux Falls.
 Charles Bates placed 720 markers at half-mile intervals along the border in the summers of 1891 and 1892.
 The monuments inscribed with the initials "N.D." on the north side and "S.D." on the south side.

 Adam Jones, then-President of the NDSU Chapter of Blue Key National Honor Society, proposed the trophy itself and unveiled it to the public on April 21, 2004 at a ceremony just outside Hankinson, North Dakota, a community near the North Dakota/South Dakota border.

 The inscriptions include: N.D., S.D., and 190 M (the distance between Fargo, ND and Brookings, SD along Interstate 29).
 The trophy weighs nearly 75 pounds and is commonly carried around the field immediately after the game's conclusion by the winning team.